 How can physiotherapy treat Parkinson’s Disease?

 At River East Physiotherapy, we take an exercise-based approach to treating Parkinson’s Disease.
-When working with clients, our physiotherapists draw on their university training in neurological rehabilitation, as well as their advanced training in Parkinson’s Disease completed with NeurofitBC.
+When working with clients, our physiotherapists draw on their university training in neurological rehabilitation, and some also have advanced training in Parkinson’s Disease completed with NeurofitBC.

 There is growing scientific evidence that exercise is an essential complement to the medical management of Parkinson’s symptoms.
 For example, a recent Canadian medical guideline for treating Parkinson’s disease concludes:

 - “A regular exercise regimen begun early has proven benefit;” and